 About three kilometers away another group of interesting rock formations can be found at the Koiji Beach, literally "The Beach of the Path to Love".
 Despite the name, there is a sad story associated with the area.
 Hundreds of years ago, two lovers met a tragic end in the waters beside the beach.
 When one lover was deceived into drowning by a jealous suitor, the other cast herself into the water to die as well.
 By ringing the bell at Mitsukejima, perhaps visitors will enjoy more luck in their romances.

 At the very tip of the peninsula is Cape Rokkozaki with the pretty Rokkozaki Lighthouse, reached in a ten minute walk from the nearest parking lot and bus stop.
 Unfortunately, visitors are not able to enter the Meiji Period building, and can only observe it from outside.
 From the cape there are views onto the water, and signs indicate directions and distances to major Asian cities.

 The Okunoto salt farms, or enden in Japanese, are unique to the Okunoto area.
 Hundreds of years ago, salt was gathered from the ocean by spreading seawater on fields of sand and then gathering the salt after the water evaporated.
 This tradition is still practiced at a few locations in Okunoto.
 The Suzu Enden Mura has a functioning salt farm that is open to the public, as well as displays about salt.
 Nearby, a bit inland, are the Tokikuni Residences.

 The Okunoto area is best explored by rental car or other forms of private transportation.
-Buses run along the entire coast, stopping at all the attractions mentioned above, however, service is infrequent and multiple transfers of buses are required along the way.
+Buses run along the entire coast, stopping at all the attractions mentioned above, however, service is infrequent and complicated, and multiple transfers of buses are required along the way.